List of Jamaican dishes and foods

 Jerk chicken and pork served with hard dough bread, jerk sauce, festival, fried pressed plantain and coleslaw, in Jamaica.

 This is a list of Jamaican dishes and foods.
 Jamaican cuisine includes a mixture of cooking techniques, ingredients, flavours, spices and influences from the Taínos, Jamaica's indigenous people, the Spanish, Portuguese, French, Scottish, Irish, English, African, Indian, Chinese and Middle Eastern people, who have inhabited the island.
 It is also influenced by indigenous crops, as well as, crops and livestock introduced to the island from Mesoamerica, Europe, tropical West Africa and Southeast Asia— which are now grown locally.
 Though Jamaican cuisine includes distinct dishes from the different cultures brought to the island, many Jamaican dishes are fusions of techniques, ingredients and traditions.
 A wide variety of seafood, tropical fruits, and meats are available.

 Jamaican dishes and foods

-Ackee and saltfish (Jamaica's national dish) with callaloo, fried dumplings and boiled yam.
+Ackee and saltfish (Jamaica's national dish) with callaloo, fried dumplings and boiled yam (west african yam).

 Fried bammies—cassava flatbread which originated from the Taínos.

 Escoveitch fish— usually served with festival and bammy.

 Coco bread, sandwiching a Jamaican patty.